sustrik/ribosome/README.md

 123@{456
 ```

-Following escape functions are supplied:
+Full list of escape functions:

     atbrace() => @{
     atnbrace(N) => @N{    (where N is a digit)